Heating & Cooling Assistance

 The Winter Crisis Heating Program (Nov.
 1-March 31) offers financial assistance to eligible Hamilton County residents who are in need of emergency assistance.
 CAA accepts applications for a one-time benefit.
 Income eligible individuals can receive up to $175 towards the households’ utility service.

-Seniors (ages 60+) are welcome to walk-in Monday - Thursday at 10a.m. starting Tuesday, November 13.
+Seniors (ages 60+) may call to schedule an appointment Monday - Thursday by calling 513-569-1850, Option 3.
 Appointments are on a first come, first serve basis.

 Residents facing disconnection from their heating source, those who have already been disconnected, or those that have less than a 25 percent supply of bulk fuel left may qualify.
 The household must also have a gross income at or below 175 percent of the federal poverty level.
 For a family of four, the annual income must be at or below $43,925.